 SHORTALL SE, BROWN AM, NEWTON-MANN E, DAWE-LANE E, EVANS C, FOWLER M and KING MV, 2020.
 Calbindin deficits may underlie dissociable effects of 5-HT6 and mGlu7 antagonists on glutamate and cognition in a dual-hit neurodevelopmental model for schizophrenia Molecular Neurobiology.
 (In Press.)

 My research uses neurodevelopmental models to investigate how adverse early-life events or drugs of abuse impact on brain neurochemistry and contribute to cognitive and social dysfunction.
 The group has a track record of successful collaboration on EU and industry-funded projects, evaluating novel serotonergic, cholinergic, dopaminergic and glutamatergic treatments for disorders like schizophrenia, autism and depression.
+Current group members are working on a variety of exciting projects, from changes to inflammatory biomarkers in patients with schizophrenia to strategies for optimizing nasal delivery of potential therapeutics.

 We have expertise in: